armtarraco/hugo_blog/content/posts/fast-group-and-count-in-rails.md

 +++
 date = "2018-04-26T22:25:09+02:00"
-draft = true
 title = "Fast group and count in Rails"

 +++
-For instance, count new users by month
+For instance, count new users by month.

 <!--more-->